Jacobi Forms of Indefinite Lattice Index: Introduction

 One may therefore ask whether there are Jacobi forms that are isomorphic to vector-valued modular forms with (dual) Weil representations that are associated with lattices that are not necessarily positive definite.
 Note that while it is true that every discriminant form can be obtained from a positive definite lattice, we consider the lattice as part of the data.
 We answer this question to the affirmative, once the lattice is supplemented with the choice of an element of its Grassmannian.
 The construction is based on a Jacobi version of the Siegel theta function defined in, e.g., Section 4 of \cite{[Bor]}, and indeed, once the correct theta function is defined, the proofs work like in the classical setting.
-The main result, which appears as Theorem \ref{main} and Proposition \ref{pshol}, is as follows. \begin{thmnn} Let $L$ be an even lattice of signature $(b_{+},b_{-})$, take $v$ in the Grassmannian of $L_{\mathbb{R}}$, and let $\Theta_{L}(\tau,\zeta;v)$ denote the value at $\tau\in\mathcal{H}$ and $\zeta\in\mathcal{H}$ of the Jacobi--Siegel theta function of $L$ and $v$.
-Then the map taking a modular form with representation $\rho_{L}^{*}$ to its pairing with $\Theta_{L}$ defines an isomorphism between Jacobi forms of weight $(k,l)$ and index $(L,v)$ and modular forms $\big(k-\frac{b_{+}}{2},l-\frac{b_{-}}{2}\big)$ and representation $\rho_{L}^{*}$.
-Moreover, $F$ is holomorphic if and only if its associated Jacobi form is annihilated by the operator $4\pi i\partial_{\overline{\tau}}-\Delta_{v_{-}}^{h}$, where $\Delta_{v_{-}}^{h}$ is an appropriate Laplacian acting holomorphically on the variable $\zeta$. \end{thmnn} We remark that all of our Jacobi forms are holomorphic in $\zeta$, and the fact that $v$ is included in the index affects their functional equations (both the modular and the ``periodic'' ones).
+Let $L_{\mathbb{R}}$ and $L_{\mathbb{C}}$ denote the real and complex spaces $L\otimes\mathbb{R}$ and $L\otimes\mathbb{C}$ respectively, let $\Theta_{L}$ be the theta function defined in Equation \eqref{JacTheta}, and let $\Delta_{v_{-}}^{h}$ stand for the holomorphic complexification, defined before Proposition \ref{difeq}, of the Laplacian associated the negative definite space $v_{-} \subseteq L_{\mathbb{R}}$ associated with the Grassmannian element $v$.
+The main result, which appears as Theorem \ref{main} and Proposition \ref{pshol}, is as follows. \begin{thmnn} Let $L$ be an even lattice of signature $(b_{+},b_{-})$, take $v$ in the Grassmannian of $L_{\mathbb{R}}$, and let $\Theta_{L}(\tau,\zeta;v)$ denote the value at $\tau\in\mathcal{H}$ and $\zeta \in L_{\mathbb{C}}$ of the Jacobi--Siegel theta function of $L$ and $v$.
+Then the map taking a modular form $F$ with representation $\rho_{L}^{*}$ to its pairing with $\Theta_{L}$ defines an isomorphism between Jacobi forms of weight $(k,l)$ and index $(L,v)$ and modular forms $\big(k-\frac{b_{+}}{2},l-\frac{b_{-}}{2}\big)$ and representation $\rho_{L}^{*}$.
+Moreover, $F$ is weakly holomorphic if and only if its associated Jacobi form is annihilated by the operator $4\pi i\partial_{\overline{\tau}}-\Delta_{v_{-}}^{h}$, where $\Delta_{v_{-}}^{h}$ operates on the variable $\zeta$. \end{thmnn} We remark that all of our Jacobi forms are holomorphic in $\zeta$, and the fact that $v$ is included in the index affects their functional equations (both the modular and the ``periodic'' ones).
+Our examples are therefore different from those from \cite{[CWR]} and \cite{[WR]}, that are also isomorphic to the same vector-valued modular forms (in particular, the theta functions from the latter reference have singularities, while our theta functions do not).
 Moreover, the operator $\Delta_{v_{-}}^{h}$ disappears when $L$ is positive definite, so that the differential equation is equivalent to holomorphicity in this case.
 The precise definition is given in Definition \ref{Jacdef}.
 Note that we allow linear exponential growth of our modular forms at the cusp, so that the appropriate analogue might be some version of \emph{weak} Jacobi forms, but altering the growth conditions would produce analogues of the usual Jacobi forms in the same manner.
 In addition, the dependence of our Jacobi forms on the Grassmannian variable $v$ may lead to interesting results.

 Note that the skew-holomorphic Jacobi forms of \cite{[Sk]} and \cite{[H]} are not covered in this setting, in particular because the differential operator defining them involves $\partial_{\tau}$ rather than $\partial_{\overline{\tau}}$.
 However, the vector-valued version of the conjugation of the variable combines with our result to generalize these Jacobi forms as well (see Proposition \ref{skewhol}).